MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cicd-pipeline.md

 Application deployment continuity, security, and reliability are essential to organizations and critical to development teams.

 Apps often require refactored code to run in each target environment.
-This means that an app is not completely portable.
+This means that an app isn't completely portable.
 It must be updated, tested, and validated as it moves through each environment.
-For example, code written in a development environment must then be rewritten to work in a test environment, and rewritten when it finally lands in a production environment.
+For example, code written in a development environment must then be rewritten to work in a test environment and rewritten when it finally lands in a production environment.
 Furthermore, this code is specifically tied to the host.
 This increases the cost and complexity of maintaining your app.
 Each version of the app is tied to each environment.
 The increased complexity and duplication increase the risk of security and code quality.
-In addition, the code cannot be readily redeployed when you remove restore failed hosts or deploy additional hosts to handle increases in demand.
+In addition, the code can't be readily redeployed when you remove restore failed hosts or deploy additional hosts to handle increases in demand.

 ## Solution